h7shin/dropship/README.md

 	HELP

-		remoteconfig...configure remote server address  <br>
-		ssshuw.........ssh (remote shell) to remote server <br>
-		sshuw..........ssh to remote server running xdropship 5.0+ under home <br>
-		               assumes that dropship file exists in the remote server home directory <br>
-		detail.........shows which are files and which are directories	<br>
-		d..............cd to a previously visited directory<br>
-		do.............allow typing a UNIX command and run it limitation<br>
-		f..............go to or cd to the first directory<br>
-		aa.............go to or cd to home directory<br>
-		<enter>........list files and directories<br>
-		<unknown>......may open target existing file, go to the directory with similar name, or run UNIX command<br>
-		z..............move up a directory<br>
-		run............run an executable<br><br>

-		  UNIX Command Syntax Sugar  <br>

-		xawk [n].......equivalent to awk '{print $^[n]}', remove ^<br><br>

-		  Windows  <br><br>

-		show...........show target directory in Windows (Cygwin only)<br>
-		pop............show currend directory in Windows (Cygwin only)<br><br>

-		  Navigation Assistant Components <br><br>

-		p..............select a directory<br>
-		flag...........flag the location of the current directory<br>
-		goback.........go back to the last flagged directory location (see d)<br>
-		favthis........Save the current directory paths in favourites<br>
-		favedit........edit the list of favourites on vi		<br>
-		favs...........open the list of favourites to go to (cd to)		<br>
-		favclear.......clear the list of favourites		<br>
-		sink...........cd to deepest directory under favourites from current directory<br>
-		copytofav......copy current directories to one of favourites 	<br>
-		tree...........show file tree<br>
-		search.........search in favourites (if not found in history) for files with keywords<br>
-		lookup.........look up a file or directory under current directory<br><br>

-		  Download Components <br><br>

-		downloads......cd to DownloadStore in dropship repository<br>
-		import.........move a file from a download folder (must be set by the browser)<br>
-		(Type repository, go to DownloadStore (directory) and type pop)<br>
-		tag............tag the current directory so that files with filename '...<tag>...' <br>
-		can be imported to this directory<br>
-		importx........import all files in download folders by tags see 'tag'<br>
-		tagedit........edit the list of tags on vi		<br>
-		tags...........open the list of tags		<br>
-		tagclear.......clear the list of tags	<br><br>

-		Stage Tools [V.5.2] <br><br>

-		setstage.......set the current directory as a primary stage<br>
-		linkstage......[after primarystage]set the current directory as a secondary stage<br>
-		linkremote.....[after primarystage]set remote directory as a secondary stage<br>
-		editstages.....edit stage links<br>
-		syncstages.....sync linked stages (if duplicates found files in the primary stage are used)<br>

-		File Manipulation Components<br><br>

-		copy...........copy a file<br>
-		paste..........paste a copied file<br>
-		pasteremote....paste a copied file to remote server<br>
-		tray...........list of files in the tray<br>
-		filltray.......copy barch of files to the tray with a keyword<br>
-		cuttray........cut batch of files to the tray with a keyword<br>
-		pastetray......paste a cut files from the tray, tray contents are removed<br>
-		cleartray......clear tray<br>
-		zip............zip a directory<br>
-		zipfiles.......zip some files in a directory using temp directory<br>
-		zipsourcecode..zip .h and .cc files for submission<br><br>

-		 mSetting Components<br><br>

-		historyoff.....turn off history tracking<br>
-		historyon......turn on history tracking<br>
-		history........view history<br>
-		historyedit....edit history<br>
-		repository.....go to dropship setting repository<br>
-		clearhistory...clear history<br><br>

-		 Clipboard  [V.5.3]<br><br>

-		copytext......to copy a text to clipboard to be pasted<br>
-		copied........to show copied text<br>
-		l.............last input command saved to the clipboard<br>
-		copypwd.......path to current directory saved to the clipboard<br>
-		copyaddwin....Windows path to current directory saved to the clipboard<br><br>

-		 Valgrind   [V.5.3]<br><br>

-		xvalgrind......valgrind compiled porgram from all .cc files in the current directory<br><br>

-		 Redirect  [V.5.3]<br><br>

-		x>.............type input to be redirected to a file<br><br>

-		 Plugin Setting<br><br>

-		setpath........set path to dropship program<br>
-		plugin.........run list of plugins (you can add plugin program under the <setting repository>/Plugin)<br><br>

-		 Localhost Macro Setting<br><br>

-		setlocalhost...set current directory path as localhost (you must have localhost beforehand)<br>
-		launch.........run program in under local server		<br>
-		exit...........exit Dropship		<br>
-		goout..........exit Dropship		<br>
-		about..........about Dropship<br>
+		remoteconfig...configure remote server address
+		ssshuw.........ssh (remote shell) to remote server
+		sshuw..........ssh to remote server running xdropship 5.0+ under home assumes that dropship file exists in the remote server home directory detail.........shows which are files and which are directories d..............cd to a previously visited directory
+		do.............allow typing a UNIX command and run it limitation f..............go to or cd to the first directory aa.............go to or cd to home directory
+		<enter>........list files and directories
+		<unknown>......may open target existing file, go to the directory with similar name, or run UNIX command
+		z..............move up a directory
+		run............run an executable

+		  UNIX Command Syntax Sugar

+		xawk [n].......equivalent to awk '{print $^[n]}', remove ^

+		  Windows

+		show...........show target directory in Windows (Cygwin only) pop............show currend directory in Windows (Cygwin only)

+		  Navigation Assistant Components

+		p..............select a directory
+		flag...........flag the location of the current directory goback.........go back to the last flagged directory location (see d) favthis........Save the current directory paths in favourites favedit........edit the list of favourites on vi favs...........open the list of favourites to go to (cd to) favclear.......clear the list of favourites
+		sink...........cd to deepest directory under favourites from current directory copytofav......copy current directories to one of favourites tree...........show file tree
+		search.........search in favourites (if not found in history) for files with keywords lookup.........look up a file or directory under current directory

+		  Download Components

+		downloads......cd to DownloadStore in dropship repository
+		import.........move a file from a download folder (must be set by the browser) (Type repository, go to DownloadStore (directory) and type pop) tag............tag the current directory so that files with filename '...<tag>...' can be imported to this directory
+		importx........import all files in download folders by tags see 'tag' tagedit........edit the list of tags on vi tags...........open the list of tags
+		tagclear.......clear the list of tags

+		Stage Tools [V.5.2]

+		setstage.......set the current directory as a primary stage linkstage......[after primarystage]set the current directory as a secondary stage linkremote.....[after primarystage]set remote directory as a secondary stage editstages.....edit stage links
+		syncstages.....sync linked stages (if duplicates found files in the primary stage are used)

+		File Manipulation Components

+		copy...........copy a file
+		paste..........paste a copied file
+		pasteremote....paste a copied file to remote server tray...........list of files in the tray
+		filltray.......copy barch of files to the tray with a keyword cuttray........cut batch of files to the tray with a keyword pastetray......paste a cut files from the tray, tray contents are removed cleartray......clear tray
+		zip............zip a directory
+		zipfiles.......zip some files in a directory using temp directory zipsourcecode..zip .h and .cc files for submission

+		 mSetting Components

+		historyoff.....turn off history tracking
+		historyon......turn on history tracking
+		history........view history
+		historyedit....edit history
+		repository.....go to dropship setting repository
+		clearhistory...clear history

+		 Clipboard  [V.5.3]

+		copytext......to copy a text to clipboard to be pasted copied........to show copied text
+		l.............last input command saved to the clipboard copypwd.......path to current directory saved to the clipboard copyaddwin....Windows path to current directory saved to the clipboard

+		 Valgrind   [V.5.3]

+		xvalgrind......valgrind compiled porgram from all .cc files in the current directory

+		 Redirect  [V.5.3]

+		x>.............type input to be redirected to a file

+		 Plugin Setting

+		setpath........set path to dropship program
+		plugin.........run list of plugins (you can add plugin program under the <setting repository>/Plugin)

+		 Localhost Macro Setting

+		setlocalhost...set current directory path as localhost (you must have localhost beforehand) launch.........run program in under local server
+		exit...........exit Dropship
+		goout..........exit Dropship
+		about..........about Dropship